JasonLocklin/Dissertation/SA/Results.md

 #### Magnitude of Adaptation

-The test-trials demonstrate significant change post-adaptation free of potential bias by purturbed targets, but the lack of individual trial replication results in large individual variability.
-The 95% confidence interval for the magnitude of adaptation ranges from 23% to 330%, where 0% would represent no change and 100% would indicate eye movements directly to the purturbed location, or complete adaptation, and thus 330% would indicate severe overcompensation.
+The test-trials demonstrate significant change post-adaptation free of potential bias by perturbed targets, but the lack of individual trial replication results in large individual variability.
+The 95% confidence interval for the magnitude of adaptation ranges from 23% to 330%, where 0% would represent no change and 100% would indicate eye movements directly to the perturbed location, or complete adaptation, and thus 330% would indicate severe overcompensation.
 To yield more precise estimate of adaptation, the analysis was repeated with all trials.
 In this case all four blocks of demonstrated significant adaptation (